KIT-TVA/quantum-pattern-detector/README.md

 # Quantum Pattern Detector

-This repository contains the implementation for the bachelor's thesis "Automated pattern recognition for quantum computing".
+This repository contains the implementation for the paper "Quantum Pattern Detection: Accurate State- and Circuit-based Analyses".
-It consists of severeal individual programs for detecting different [patterns for quantum computing](https://quantumcomputingpatterns.org/#/) automatically.
+It consists of severeal individual algorithms for detecting different [patterns for quantum computing](https://quantumcomputingpatterns.org/#/) automatically.

 ## Usage